 We operate a fair policy regarding absenteeism, which is designed to ensure the best education for our students, including those in ensembles who may be adversely affected by the repeated absence of their fellow musicians.

-If a JD assessment or competition clashes with your usual timetable (though we try to avoid this where possible) you may presume that the competition or assessment time scheduled for you takes priority over your usual Saturday timetable.
-The schedule of assessment/competition will be published via the JD noticeboards, but it is also expected that you will also excuse yourself to your teachers/tutors in advance from your scheduled lesson(s).
+If a JD assessment, competition or other additional schedule activity clashes with a student’s usual timetable (though we try to avoid this where possible) they may presume that this takes priority over the student’s usual Saturday timetable.
+Schedules of assessments/competitions will be published via the JD noticeboards, but it is also expected that the student will also excuse themselves to their teachers/tutors in advance.

 Use of Deputies: Occasionally it is necessary for teachers to use deputies: it is understood that this will be kept to a minimum, and that deputies will be drawn from a list approved by the Head of Junior Programmes.

 Make-up Day (usually the eleventh Saturday of each term) is used by teachers who have missed lessons without providing a deputy, to make up their quota of lessons.
 Students are expected to be available for lessons on this date if required.

 Please note that teachers are not obliged to make-up lessons for which a student is absent; any lessons made up in these circumstances will be at the teacher’s discretion.

 JD teachers are contracted to give 30 lessons per year.
 If you believe that you have not received your full allocation of lessons during an academic year, you must please first discuss this directly with the teacher concerned.
 Only after that should you contact the JD office.

 Get in touch